insidesherpa/JPMC-tech-task-2/README.md

 Run <code>npm install</code> to start the React application.

 To run the app in development mode, run <code>npm start</code> in the project directory.
+Make sure to run your terminal/command prompt as administrator.

 Open http://localhost:3000 to view the app in the browser.
 The page will reload if you make edits.